-Click for field camp home.
+Click for the 2015 field camp Brochure.

 The field camp course provides an immersive experience in the physiography, resources, and general geologic relationships of the Rocky Mountain and Great Plains regions of South Dakota, northern Wyoming, southern Montana.
 Points of geologic interest include Badlands National Park; Black Hills mining regions; Bighorn, Beartooth, and Teton mountains; Devils Tower National Monument, and Mt Rushmore National Memorial, Wind Cave, Jewel Cave, and Yellowstone National Parks.Similar versions of this course have been run since 1972.
 We have a lot of experience on the projects and stops that are the core of this course.
 Newer projects include mapping in the Big Horn Mountains near Lovell, Wyoming, and expanded practical experience with GPS including mapping on portable computers with ARCMAP and PDA pocket computers with ARCPAD.

 Emphasis is on scientific observation and geologic problem-solving in the field through the application of suitable geologic mapping techniques.
 Students will acquire familiarity with geologic, physiographic, and natural resource features of the region, and develop skills in preparing stratigraphic sections, scientific reports, and maps based on their daily research and investigation.

 This course meets the field study requirement for geology majors and is an elective option for undergraduate majors in earth science and natural resources.
 Admission is open to geology and earth science majors and minors and to others with the permission of the department chairperson.

 Enrollment will include students from other colleges and universities.
 Students enrolled for graduate credit will write an additional geologic report.